-From the untamed cloud forests of Costa Rica to the pine-carpeted woodlands of the Canadian Rockies, spending time in beautiful forests while on vacation is a brilliant way of unwinding and communing with nature.
+From the untamed cloud forests of Costa Rica to the vast expanses of spruce, cedar, and hemlock covering the great wilderness of Alaska, spending time in beautiful forests while on vacation is a brilliant way of unwinding and communing with nature.

 Forests offer plenty to see and do, too.
 From hiking scenic trails to spotting forest-dwelling wildlife, the most beautiful forests in the world are places of head-turning nature.